Netflix/conductor/docs/docs/metadata/kitchensink.md

 }
 '
 ```
-The response is a text string identifyin the workflow instance id.
+The response is a text string identifying the workflow instance id.

-#### Poll for the fist task:
+#### Poll for the first task:

 ```shell
 curl http://localhost:8080/api/tasks/poll/task_1